Using Helm to Improve Software Understandability

 From here, you are all set to use Rookout to collect snapshots of data from the running application.
 To finish the setup you’ll need to connect the source code repository and start setting non-breaking breakpoints in your application as described in this video.

-Technologies like Rookout can be a nice tool in your toolkit for better understanding what’s happening within your applications while they’re running without having a need to restart or redeploy them.
+Technologies like Rookout can be a nice tool in your toolkit for a better understanding of what’s happening within your applications while they’re running without having a need to restart or redeploy them.